The association the Mont-Saint-Michel Trail

 Preserving natural and environmental resources:

-• encouraging the use of non-polluting modes of transport (walking, mountain biking, horses, donkeys) or low-impact transport (rail)
+• encouraging the use of non-polluting modes of transport (walking, mountain biking, horses, donkeys) or low-impact transport (railways)

 • using recycled paper (leaflets, letters)